 - Extreme Speed

-…you are unlikely to be arrested and locked up for motoring offences.
-In fact should you treat the Police Officer with respect and be polite there is more chance they will explain the nature of the offence a visitor has committed then send them off with a warning.
+you are unlikely to be arrested and locked up for motoring offences.
+In fact, should you treat the Police Officer with respect and be polite there is more chance they will explain the nature of the offence a visitor has committed and then send them off with a warning.

 A uniformed Police Officer can require you to produce your Driver’s Licence and evidence of your use of the motorcycle being covered by a policy of insurance, but if you cannot the law allows you to produce these documents at a police station of your choice within 7 days.
-However you will have your driver’s licence with you (or we would not have allowed you to rent the bike) and the police officers will be able to check the motorcycle is insured, using their computer access to the Motor Insurers’ Database, from the motorcycle registration number.
+However you will have your driver’s licence with you (or we would not have allowed you to rent the bike) and the police officers will be able to check the motorcycle is insured, by accessing the Motor Insurers’ Database, from the motorcycle registration number.

-“Tickets” should you fail to comply with a red traffic light or speed and be detected by Camera or should you park where parking is not permitted, the ticket (Fixed Penalty Notice) will be sent to the registered keeper of the motorcycle (us).
+Should you fail to comply with a red traffic light or speed and be detected by Camera or should you park where parking is not permitted, the ticket (Fixed Penalty Notice) will be sent to the registered keeper of the motorcycle (us).
 We are legally obliged to complete the ticket by stating who had rented the bike at the time the ticket was issued.
 You will be held responsible for any “tickets” you receive during your rental period.
-Unlike many countries in the world, there are NO on the spot fines.
+Unlike many countries in the world, there are NO on-the-spot fines.
 Police Officers might issue a ticket or warn you they are reporting a matter to the court.
-The will NOT ask for any money… they have no power to demand money for a fine and all “tickets” are paid either by calling into or posting to the address on the ticket.
+They will NOT ask for any money.
+They have no power to demand money for a fine and all “tickets” are paid either by calling into or posting to the address on the ticket.
 Even if you are admitting you have broken the law and wish to pay the “ticket,” the Police Officer cannot take your money.